Bayesian Structure Learning in Undirected Gaussian Graphical Models: Literature Review with Empirical Comparison: Review of Methodology

-Joint algorithms explore the joint space of graphs and precision matrices.
-G-algorithms improve the computational efficiency by removing the necessity to sample a precision matrix at every iteration.
-Algorithms on the space of precision matrices do something similar: they remove the necessity of sampling a graph at every iteration.
-Instead, they create an MCMC chain $(K^{(1)},,K^{(S)})$ solely over the space of the precision matrices $K$.
-The stationary distribution of these MCMC chains is the posterior distribution of the precision matrix, denoted by $P(K | \mathbf{Y})$.
-We will also refer to these types of algorithms as K-algorithms.
-The prior on the precision matrix $P(K | G)$ no longer depends on $G$ and can therefore be written as $P(K)$.
-We call these priors K-only priors.
-K-algorithms do not use a prior on the graph and are, therefore, not able to incorporate a prior belief in the graphical structure.

-Since K-algorithms do not provide MCMC samples in the graph space, they still require some operation to select a graph $G = (V,E)$ from the posterior samples of the precision matrix.
+Methods on the space of precision matrices remove the necessity of sampling a graph at every iteration.
+They create an MCMC chain $(\mathbf{K}^{(1)},\dots,\mathbf{K}^{(S)})$ solely over the space of positive definite $p \times p$ matrices.
+The methods are computationally efficient and have appealing theoretical properties.
+We also refer to these types of methods as K-methods.
+K-methods do not use a prior on the graph and are, therefore, not able to incorporate a prior belief in the graphical structure.
+Moreover, since K-methods do not provide MCMC samples in the graph space, they still require some operation to select a graph $G$ from the posterior samples of the precision matrix.
 Two examples of such operations are thresholding and credible intervals.
-The thresholding method first computes the edge inclusion probability $p_{ij}$ of an edge $(i,j)$ and then includes it in the estimate of the graph if $p_{ij} > 0.5$.
-The credible intervals method first constructs intervals, for every edge $(i,j)$, that contains $\alpha \%$ of the values $\{k_{ij}^{(1)},k_{ij}^{(2)},\dots,k_{ij}^{(S)}\}$ for some user-defined $\alpha$.
+The thresholding method \citep{BayGraphicalLasso} first computes the edge inclusion probability $p_{e}$ of an edge $e$ and then includes it in the estimate of the graph if $p_e > \gamma$ where $\gamma \in (0,1) $ is some threshold.
+The credible intervals method \citep{GraphHorseshoe} first constructs intervals, for every edge $(i,j)$, that contains $\gamma \%$ of the values $\{k_{ij}^{(1)},k_{ij}^{(2)},\dots,k_{ij}^{(S)}\}$ for some user-defined $\gamma$.
 An edge is then excluded if and only if the interval includes zero.